An Elementary but Logical Approach to Integration: Definite and Indefinite Integrals

 \begin{Exercise} Show that the Fresnel integrals have meanings as improper integrals.
-Hint: Change the integral variable to $t = \sqrt{x}$ and then use the same trick as in the above example.
-We shall later show that their values\footnote{A quick way to compute the value is to change the variable to $t = s e^{i\pi/4}$ and apply Cauchy's integral theorem.} are $\sqrt{\pi/8}$ by computing a double integral relative to polar coordinates. \end{Exercise}
+Hint: Change the integral variable to $t = \sqrt{x}$ and then try the same trick as in the above example.
+We shall show afterwards that their values\footnote{A quick way to compute the value is to change the variable to $t = s e^{i\pi/4}$ and apply Cauchy's integral theorem.} are $\sqrt{\pi/8}$ by computing a double integral relative to polar coordinates. \end{Exercise}

 Here are more amusing examples of improper integrals.

 \begin{Example} $\displaystyle \int_0^\infty \frac{\sin^3x}{x^2}\, dx = \frac{3}{4} \log 3$.

 This improper integral is absolutely convergent and the expression